Rouhija/snowflake-cli/README.md

 ```

 ### Usage
-Run in interactive mode (prompts for conf on the first run)
+Run in interactive mode (prompts for configuration on the first run)
 ```sh
 snowctl
 ```